|Hyperborea, the land of idiotic guardian owls|

 All they need is some freezing and a few criticals.

 Time to get to the most exciting part of rpgs: combat!
 The battles are turn-based and follow the classic Wizardry suit: you select your commands, press BATTLE, and wait until the turn is resolved.
 Since combatants act in order of their speed their position on the initiative ladder is usually fixed, the only thing messing up this order being magic, which seems to come after item use and attacks.
 Combat is far from exciting, not only for the minimal visual feedback, but because the game prefers draining your resources slowly: your party usually encounters a small number of enemies, but often (unless you switched off random encounters).
 While initially even a fire beetle can pose a challenge, later almost every creature becomes trivial.
 The exceptions though will make you sweat blood.
 These are the creatures that fight dirty - those with great speed, huge number of attacks, irritating conditions, and instant kills.
 If half your party is dead or afflicted by a crappy condition after the first turn you are facing one of them.
 To prevail you need to buff the party with everything you've got, or find a way to cheese them.
 By the endgame the arms race seems to turn in the player's favour though.
-With Lethal Blow, Music skills, Freeze, Time Stop spells, and a bit of luck nothing will stood in my party's way.
+With Lethal Blow, Music skills, Freeze, Time Stop spells, and a bit of luck nothing stood in my party's way.
 I played on Novice difficulty though, so I have no idea how different harder options are.

 This doesn't mean that combat is mindless.
 Trying to use the same cheese without thinking lead to the death of my characters several times, thanks to ignoring some specific details - many of them being common sense.
 Don't cast fire spells on fire elementals - it heals them.
 Don't cast frost and lightning spells while fighting on water - it reflects them back in your face.
 Do cast sonic spells against bats - it blinds them.
 And the disease condition?
 Remove it asap, without healing it gets worse and starts causing other conditions.
 Small details like these can spice up combat more than you would except.